• Skip to primary navigation

 Making the curry sauce

-Add the cooked chicken and simmer for 5 minutes more over a medium heat.
-Stir in the lime zest and juice and serve over rice and fresh cilantro/coriander.
+Step 5: Add the cooked chicken and simmer for 5 minutes more over a medium heat.
+Stir in the lime zest and juice and serve over rice topped with fresh cilantro/coriander.

 Simmering the cooked chicken

-1. Brown the chicken pieces first - this seals them and makes them more flavourful and also enhances the flavour of the seasoning.
+1. Brown the chicken pieces first.
+This seals them and makes them more flavourful.
 Note that the chicken does not need to be cooked through at this point.
 It will be simmered in the curry sauce too.

-3. Check the doneness of the chicken - simmering the chicken in the curry sauce for 5 minutes should give it enough time to cook through if it wasn't fully cooked in the browning process.
-I highly recommend taking out one of the larger pieces and cutting it in half to ensure it is no longer pink, to be on the safe side.
+3. Check the doneness of the chicken.
+Simmering the chicken in the curry sauce for 5 minutes should give it enough time to cook through if it wasn't fully cooked in the browning process.
+I highly recommend taking out one of the larger pieces and cutting it in half to ensure it is no longer pink.

-4. Add the lime juice at the end - to bring bright, fresh and zesty flavour that cuts through the richness of the peanut sauce.
-Adding lime juice and zest too early will mellow its flavour as the sauce simmers.
+4. Add the lime juice at the end.
+To bring bright, fresh and zesty flavour that cuts through the richness of the peanut sauce.
+Adding lime juice and zest too early will mellow their flavour as the sauce simmers.

 🙋 FAQs